 With lace closures, you can fix the problem of blending the color and texture of your hair with your weave.
 You don't have to apply heat or dye parts of your hair in order to match your weave.
-Instead, you would only be dying your weave and closure, any color you want and not any of your actual hair, making the process much safer.
+Instead, you would only be dying your weave and closure, any color you want, and not any of your actual hair, making the process much safer.
 Wearing a lace closure allows you to experiment with so many styles and colors with little or no damage to your hair.

 The Cons Of Wearing A Lace Closure

-Lace closures limits your styling process
+Lace closures limit your styling process

 Lace closures don't fit sometimes